by Justin Greenlee, PhD

 A few phrases have made emphatic entrances into our lexicon over the past year.
 “Shelter in place” sticks with me.
-Also profundities like: “You’re on mute” and its companion “Can you hear me now?”
+Also profundities like “You’re on mute” and its companion “Can you hear me now?”
 (The last has echoes of Verizon or Sprint.
 Who’s to say which.)
 “Modes of instruction” can be broken down into synchronous and its dangerous-sounding cousin, asynchronous.
-Then there’s “in-person” and “remote,” with the later bringing some suggestion to watch even more TV, take control of the Mars rover, or find some island in a virtual sea.
+There’s also “in-person” and “remote,” with the later bringing some suggestion to watch even more TV, take control of the Mars rover, or find some island in a virtual sea.
 “Hybrid” once induced a stress response from graduate students searching for the right postcolonial theory reference.
 Now it represents one of the steepest challenges of teaching in a pandemic.

-I joined UVA’s Learning Design & Technology team nine months ago, in June 2020, when so many students, graduate instructors, faculty, and staff prepared for a full semester of online learning.
+I joined UVA’s Learning Design & Technology team nine months ago, in June 2020, when so many students, graduate instructors, faculty, and staff prepared for their first full semester of online learning.
 Over that span — and separate from my work as a Digital Pedagogy Specialist — I have also taught four art history classes with an online component at colleges and universities beyond UVA.

 I started in the fall as an adjunct lecturer for a History of the Visual Arts course at Carroll University in Waukesha, WI.
-The mode of instruction was in person with a remote option, and I had one student online on the first day of class.
+The mode of instruction was in person with a remote option.
+I had one student online on the first day of class.
 We tested a few options early on: webcasting in Panopto, soon discarded; and then Microsoft Teams, which became the student’s choice.
-When I showed reproductions of works of art in PowerPoint, I routed the presentation through Teams, which was also projected to the main board of our classroom.
+When I showed images of works of art in PowerPoint I routed the presentation through Teams, which was also projected to the main board of our classroom.
 Audio input was a persistent issue.
 A mic that hung from the ceiling near my podium at the front of the room proved not up to the task of relaying classroom conversation.
 The positioning felt like a relic of what university teaching should be.
-I stayed faithfully within the halo of its audio range the first few weeks, as I was cautious and uncomfortable and unsure of hardware in a new space.
+I stayed faithfully within the halo of its audio range for the first few weeks, as I was cautious and unsure of hardware in a new space.
 Beyond that, I had to get used to being in an indoor space that wasn’t my living room.
 After some experimentation, I asked students to bring laptops to class and we all joined the Teams meeting I’d initially set up for the remote student.
-Students came off mute when they spoke to avoid pulsing feedback.
+Students came off mute when they spoke to avoid feedback.
 I bought a six-foot extension cord for my headphones, eventually replaced with Bluetooth earbuds, so I could ease my always-present teaching jitters by wandering at the front of the room.

 “A mic that hung from the ceiling near my podium at the front of the room was not up to the task of relaying classroom conversation.
 The positioning felt like a relic of what university teaching should be.”

 “When the semester began, my course planning focused on the challenge of making a remote student an integral part of the learning environment.
-My priority was to find ways for her to participate, and also to be vigilant in planning and improvisation so I could gesture at moments when she might interact with her classmates.”
+My priority was to find ways for her to participate and also to be vigilant in planning and improvisation so I could gesture at moments when she might interact with her classmates.”

 I felt unbalanced semester-long as we found our footing in online and physical spaces.
-We might have approached equilibrium, three months in, but I took permission from the chair of the art history department and my first opportunity to control the mode of instruction to switch to all-online, synchronous learning just before Thanksgiving break, when COVID numbers were at an all-time high.
-Thankfully, Teams was a tool we had committed to, early on, but we now shared that virtual space for the first time.
+We might have approached equilibrium, three months in, but I took permission from the chair of the art history department and my first opportunity to control the mode of instruction to switch to all-online, synchronous learning just before Thanksgiving break, when COVID numbers were at an all-time high in Wisconsin.
+Teams was a tool we had committed to, early on, but we now shared that virtual space for the first time.